The Blog Social

 6 Free Tools That Actually Optimize Images for a Faster WordPress Website

-Why Image Optimization Matters (Like, Really Matters)
+Why Image Optimisation Matters (Like, Really Matters)

 Let’s get real for a second.
 Did you know that images make up about 50% of an average webpage’s size?
 That’s huge!

-When visitors hit your site and it takes more than 3 seconds to load, about 40% of them will bounce.
+When visitors hit your site, and it takes more than 3 seconds to load, about 40% of them will bounce.
 Yep, they’ll leave before seeing your amazing content or products.

 Plus, Google loves fast websites.
 If yours loads quickly, you’ll rank higher in search results.
 Win-win!